-49. What does the Corporate Insolvency and Governance Act 2020 do?
+49. What did the Corporate Insolvency and Governance Act 2020 do?

-CIGA 2020 recognises the problem mentioned above, i.e. that the wrongful trading laws create a powerful incentive for directors, who believe that the company is at risk of entering insolvent liquidation or administration, to cease trading.
-In the current circumstances of the pandemic, that, however, is exactly what the Government does not want them to do.
-It would prefer them to make greater efforts to continue in business, assisted if necessary by the current support schemes such as furloughing and the Business Interruption Loans.
+CIGA 2020 recognised the problem mentioned above, i.e. that the wrongful trading laws create a powerful incentive for directors, who believe that the company is at risk of entering insolvent liquidation or administration, to cease trading.
+In the circumstances of the pandemic, however, that was exactly what the Government did not want them to do.
+It would have preferred the directors to make greater efforts to continue in business, assisted if necessary by support schemes such as furloughing and the Business Interruption Loans.

-CIGA 2020 therefore temporarily suspends the wrongful trading laws.
+CIGA 2020 therefore temporarily suspended the wrongful trading laws.
 Section 12(1) provides that: